yop-v7/MANA/README.md

 **Technical Details**

 # Smart Contract
-The MANA smart contract is built on a secure and scalable blockchain platform, ensuring efficient and reliable execution of voting, staking, and reward distribution.
+The MANA smart contract is built on the secure and stable Ethereum network, ensuring efficient and reliable execution of voting, staking, and reward distribution.

 # Oracle Integration
 A robust and decentralized oracle system fetches accurate price data, ensuring the integrity and reliability of the outcome verification process.

 # Tokenomics
 Token Name: Mana Token